Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 For galaxy ellipticity, we adopt the same Gaussian distribution as in \cite{Li2018}, where the mean and standard deviation are 0.7 and 0.16, truncated at $e=0.2$ and $e=1$.
 The lens redshift is uniformly sampled from $[0,z_s]$.
 Since strong lensing occurs only when the angular separation between the lens and the source is small, we uniformly sample the lens positions within a square region centered at the source with the side length equal to four times the Einstein radius of the lens, given by \citep[see][]{Li2018}

 where $D_{ls}$ and $D_s$ are the lens-source and observer-source separations, respectively.

 For each sampled lens parameter set $(\sigma_v,e,z_l,\vec{\theta})$, we solve the lens equation with the Python package \texttt{lenstronomy}\footnote{\texttt{https://github.com/sibirrer/lenstronomy}}\cite{lenstronomy} and obtain the number of images, image types and magnifications.
-Since our interest in distinguishable Type-II images is to identify strongly-lensed GW sources, we compute the ``source-based'' optical depth, the fraction of GW sources with Type-II images, rather than the fraction of all images that are Type-II.
-Each sample with at least one Type-II image contributes to $\tau_{\rm II}$, while depending on the solution for $\mu$, it contributes to $\partial P_{\rm{II}}/\partial \log_{10}\mu$ accordingly.
+Since our interest in distinguishable type II images is to identify strongly lensed GW sources, we compute the ``source-based'' optical depth, the fraction of GW sources with type II images, rather than the fraction of all images that are type II.
+Each sample with at least one type II image contributes to $\tau_{\rm II}$, while depending on the solution for $\mu$, it contributes to $\partial P_{\rm{II}}/\partial \log_{10}\mu$ accordingly.
 To account for the lens population, each sample is weighted by the expected count of such a galaxy within the defined lens position range.

-Figure~\ref{optdepth} shows the Type-II image optical depth at various source redshifts.
-Optical depths smaller than $10^{-5}$ are truncated, as they are too low to produce a possible lensed source.
+Figure~\ref{optdepth} shows the type II image optical depth at various source redshifts on the left axis.
+Optical depths smaller than $\sim10^{-5}$ are truncated, as they are too low to produce a possible lensed source.
 We observe that the optical depth is on the order of $10^{-3}\sim10^{-4}$, consistent with results from ray-tracing studies using N-body simulations \citep[see, e.g.,][]{Hilbert2007,Hilbert2008}.

-In the generated sample, the probability of a strongly-lensed GW event (i.e., with multiple images) to have no Type-II images is smaller than 0.01\% and therefore negligible.
-We conclude that the Type-II image optical depth is effectively identical to the strong lensing optical depth.
-We calculate that roughly 91.5\% of all sources with multiple images have a Type-II image as the second ``brightest'' image, which suggests that if multiple images were to be detected, it is likely that at least one of the images may be a candidate for Type-II image distinction via the log Bayes factor test.
+In the generated sample, the probability of a strongly lensed GW event (i.e., with multiple images) to have no type II images is smaller than 0.01\% and therefore negligible.
+We conclude that the type II image optical depth is effectively identical to the strong lensing optical depth.
+We calculate that roughly 91.5\% of all sources with multiple images have a type II image as the second ``brightest'' image, which suggests that if multiple images were to be detected, it is likely that at least one of the images may be a candidate for type II image distinction via the log Bayes factor test.

 For larger redshifts, we do not extrapolate optical depth due to the lack of information on extremely high redshift galaxy velocity dispersion function from hydrodynamical simulations.
 Instead, we take the conservative limit and assume the optical depth to be constant beyond $z_s=7$.